neuralvis/elpa-mirror/melpa/ebuku-readme.txt

 ## Customisation

-The path to the `buku' executable, the number of bookmarks shown by `ebuku-search-on-recent', and the faces used by EBuku, can be customised via the `ebuku' customize-group.
+The `ebuku' customize-group can be used to customise:

+* the path to the `buku' executable;

+* the number of recently-added bookmarks to show;

+* which bookmarks to show on startup;

+* the maximum number of bookmarks to show; and

+* the faces used by EBuku.

 ## TODO